 So what does this mean for self published authors or new authors looking to hire an illustrator…?

-Yes, you can get great designs for just $5 on Fiverr, but you should expect to pay more than that.
-When you hire an illustrator on Fiverr, you can’t call them up on Skype or the phone.
+Yes, you can get great designs for just $5 on an online marketplace for freelance services, but you should expect to pay more than that.
+When you hire an illustrator on this kind of marketplace, you can’t call them up on Skype or the phone.
 You can’t exchange emails.
 The only way you can communicate is through the messaging system or the gig page after you purchase the cover design gig.
-My reason for not being there is that Fiverr takes 20% revenue on every order made through the platform.
+My reason for not being there is that all online marketplaces takes a large part of the profit on every order made through the platform.
 But it is entirely up to you whether you want to support this way of dealing with artists.
 If you are a self published author I guess you understand the point.

 If you want to know what prices I have for what kind of illustration, feel free to contact me.
 If you already have a concrete idea of what you would like to have illustrated, I can also make you a concrete offer.